niart/SNN_NetVlad/README.md

 The reward function is in ```gym/envs/mojuco/triant.py```;
 The training algorithm is in ```train_bug/DDPG4.py```.

-If you use this repository or associated dataset for academic work which results in publication, please cite:
+If you use this repository or our dataset for academic work which results in publication, please cite:
 ```
 @misc{triplesumo,
   howpublished = {Wang, N., Das, G.P., Millard, A.G.
 (2022).
 Learning Cooperative Behaviours in Adversarial Multi-agent Systems.
 In: Pacheco-Gutierrez, S., Cryer, A., Caliskanelli, I., Tugal, H., Skilton, R. (eds) Towards Autonomous Robotic Systems.
 TAROS 2022.
 Lecture Notes in Computer Science(), vol 13546.
 Springer, Cham. https://doi.org/10.1007/978-3-031-15908-4_15}